larsw/accumulo-access-rs/accumulo-access/README.md

 }
 ```

+## Functionality

+* Mostly follows the specification.
+* Using the equivalent method in `caching::check_authorization` will memoize/cache the result based on the input (expression+authorization tuple).
+* Possibility to return parsed expression as an expression tree; either as a serde JSON Value-based tree, or a JSON string representation.

 ## Limitations

 * It doesn't limit the unicode ranges in quoted access tokens (ref. the specification).
 * It doesn't have functionality for normalizing expressions (ref. the Java-based accumulo-access project).
-* It doesn't have functionality for serializing expression trees to a string representation.

 ## Known usages